darkforestry/amms-rs/README.md

 ## Running Examples

-To run any of the examples, first set a local environment variable called `ETHEREUM_MAINNET_ENDPOINT`.
+To run any of the examples, first set a local environment variable called `ETHEREUM_RPC_ENDPOINT`.
 Then you can simply run `cargo run --example <example_name>`.